Xilinx/VMC_Help/HDL/dspfp32/README.md

 #### Provide FPM_OVERFLOW port

 When selected, the fpm_overflow output port is provided.
-This port indicates when the overflow condition is detected on Multiplication operation i.e., overflow can occur during multiplication of two finite normal numbers that results exceed the maximum normalized value (32’h7F7FFFFF or 32’hFF7FFFFF).
+This port indicates when the overflow condition is detected on Multiplication operation i.e., overflow can occur during the multiplication of two finite normal numbers when results exceed the maximum normalized value (32’h7F7FFFFF or 32’hFF7FFFFF).

 #### Provide FPM_UNDERFLOW port